LekamCharity/githubSearch/README.md

 ## By Lekam Charity

 ## Description
 Gitsearch allows a user to search a github user using their username.
-It returns the user information including, username, company, number of repositories, number of followers on github and the number of people they are following on github.
+It returns the user information including, username, , number of followers on github and the number of people they are following on github.

 ## Live link to the website